“Sublime, sophisticated converted farm, with chic white décor and excellent food, set in olive groves near coastal Otranto”

 - Shopping / markets

-Wall-to-wall white is not ideal for children and Montelauro feels geared more to couples than families.
-But the direct bedroom-garden access, the sandy beaches and the hulking castle make it quite popular with families, particularly in August, the Italian peak holiday season.
+Wall-to-wall white is not ideal for children and Montelauro's mellow, grown-up atmosphere feels geared towards couples rather than families.
+But the gardens and large pool are good for kids, plus the sandy beaches and the hulking castle make it a popular choice with families during August.

 Family friendly accommodation: